kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## Why This Knowledge Still Matters

-When you hear "vector store," you'll know it means semantic search.
+When you hear "vector store," you'll know it means semantic search
-You'll know it came from a time when models couldn't remember.
+You'll know it came from a time when models couldn't remember
 You'll know the idea still matters, even if the tool doesn't

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.